US2-wiki/us2-doc-backup-7f98/hidden/Home Page.md

 # Welcome to the Upload Simulator Wiki!
-This is the the wiki for the game Upload Simulator Silicon made by EnegmaDev.
+This is the the wiki for the game Upload Simulator Silicon made by EnigmaDev.

 Click the below link to navigate to the index of pages.
 It is a comprehensive list of every planned page in the wiki.